Navigation

 “It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is the most adaptable to change.”
 Charles Darwin

-Computing Subject Leader is Mrs Sedour
+Computing Subject Leader is Mrs Griffith

 Our curriculum intent for Computing is that every child will: